niels-slotboom/notes/Submanifolds.typ

   (phi_* X)^mu = tensor((phi_*),+mu,-alpha) X^alpha.
 $
 This expression makes the pushforward entirely concrete: it is simply a linear transformation of the vector components under the coordinate ap induced by $phi$.
 In terms of implementation and computation, it behaves exactly like a Jacobian---and it reproduces the familiar coordinate transformation rule for vector components when $phi:cal(M)->cal(M)$ is a diffeomorphism.

+The ability to relate tangent vectors between the two manifolds $cal(M)$ and $cal(N)$ suggests that a similar association may be possible between covectors or 1-forms.
+We develop this now by establishing a dual relation.
 \ \
 *Definition* (Canonical Pairing) For a vector $X in T_p cal(M)$ and a 1-form $omega in T_p^* cal(M)$, we define their _canonical pairing_ (sometimes called an inner product)
 $